GoogleChrome/developer.chrome.com/site/en/docs/webstore/program-policies/limited-use/index.md

         1. the user's explicit consent to read specific data for example, helping a user re-access the product or a service after having lost their password) is obtained;

-        1. the data is aggregated and anonymized and used for internal operations in accordance with applicable privacy and other jurisdictional legal requirements;
+        1. The data is aggregated and anonymized and used for internal operations in accordance with applicable privacy and other jurisdictional legal requirements;

-        1. it's necessary for security purposes (e.g., investigating abuse); or,
+        1. It's necessary for security purposes (e.g., investigating abuse); or,

-        1. to comply with applicable laws.
+        1. To comply with applicable laws.

     1. All other transfers, uses, or sale of user data is completely prohibited, including: